-2. CONSEQUENCES OF GBV
+2.0 CONSEQUENCES OF GBV

 Gender based Violence has serious consequences, which are far reaching.
 GBV survivors are at high risk of severe and long-lasting health problems, which could be physical or psychological in nature.
 These include permanent physical disabilities, erosion of self-esteem, loss of productivity, costs of heath care, unwanted pregnancies, infections and even death.
+At societal level, gender based violence can lead to breakage of families, homelessness, dispossession and destitution.
 Gender based Violence can lead to trauma due to social stigma and rejection, unsafe abortion.
-In addition Gender based Violence has legal and judicial costs.
+In addition, Gender based Violence has legal and judicial costs.